TommyTeaVee/FakeNews/README.md

 # FakeNews installation guide

--   **Clone this repository**

-*   Open terminal
+-   Open terminal
-*   Clone this repository by entering the following
+-   Clone this repository by entering the following

     `git clone https://github.com/pnpjss/FakeNews.git`

-*   Navigate to the '/fakenews' directory
+-   Navigate to the '/fakenews' directory
-*   In your terminal, enter: php -S localhost:8000
+-   In your terminal, enter:

+`php -S localhost:8000`

-*   press the link or open up your browser and enter localhost:8000
+-   Press the link or open up your browser and enter localhost:8000

-AAAAAAA
-Code review by Dante @morgrim-91
+Code review by Dante Morgrim @morgrim-91
 Tested by Erik White @nausea87